drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 everything up in the queue mentioned above.
 Worse, during the times when you have access to fewer characters, there's the opposite problem.
 Nothing ever happens.
-You've got to wait a long time for the first moves to come out in combat, and then wait a while for the second moves, adn so on.
+You've got to wait a long time for the first moves to come out in combat, and then wait a while for the second moves, and so on.
 It's just always slow.

 I think they wanted to tweak the ATB system instead of just keeping the one FFV